-In 1994-97 I studied Ceramic Design at Central Saint Martin’s College in London, where I had the opportunity to meet and work with Ceramic Artist Kate Malone and my view of ceramics changed.
+The journey started in the early 90's and in 1997 I received a BA(hons) degree in Ceramic Design at Central Saint Martin’s College in London, where I also had the opportunity to meet and work with world renowned Ceramic Artist Kate Malone and my view of ceramics changed forever.

-I model with ES40 hand building clay.
-It gives me the freedom of working with the coiling, slab and sprig techniques without fear of cracking and warping.
-I can be as spontaneous in the making as I feel.
+I model ceramic flowers and other home and garden sculptures with ES40 hand building clay.
+It gives me the freedom to be spontaneous when working with the coiling, slab and sprig techniques without fear of cracking and warping.

 The answer to the question "How long did it take you" that is asked every time I exhibit is, it takes a long time to coil the large pieces when I can progress 15cm only each day as the layer beneath has to firm up enough to take the weight of the next coil.

 I then model and add the decoration, dry the work out and hand paint all the different colourful glazes.
 Also firing every piece three times takes 7 days and is a very long process.
 Due to this, my exhibitions need to be planned at least 6 months in advance.

 The method of glazing has developed during the years to a unique technique that I am alone in using.
 It gives me strong, frost proof outdoor stoneware pieces in everlasting bright and shiny colours.